shivesh1999/shivesh1999/README.md

 🌱 Currently, I'm expanding my knowledge in microservice architectures and exploring new AI tools and best practices of software development.

 📫 Let's connect!
-Feel free to reach out if you have exciting backend development opportunities or if you'd like to collaborate on projects.
+Feel free to reach out if you have any development opportunities or if you'd like to collaborate on projects.